Special Education Resources

 With the diversity in Special Education, some sites are not disability specific but act as portals to resources, support groups, discussion forums, journals, … .

 This page provides technology support, software/hardware, groups, individual support, resources for specific disabilities and more.
-You should also check Special Education pages, general and specific, for further resources.
+Also check on Special Education pages, general and specific, for further resources.
 Unless otherwise stated they are free.

 Remember many sites are not Australian.
-Check carefully to be sure they conform to Australian requirements before use, e.g. spelling, terminology, … .
+Check carefully to be sure they conform to Australian requirements before use, e.g. spelling, terminology, guidelines, … .

 Listed individual resources are suitable for teacher use with all education levels unless specifically indicated otherwise.